AriFordsham/GHCWiki/type-nats/basics.md

 ```

-Now consider the definition of the function `memset`, which sets all elemnts
+Now consider the definition of the function `memset`, which sets all elements
 of the array to a given fixed value.